-The following table shows, as of January 21, 2020, the names, ages and positions of the executive officers named in the Summary Compensation Table (the "Named Executive Officers"), the amount of Common Stock and Common Stock Non-Voting beneficially owned by each such executive officer, and the nature of such ownership.
+The following table shows the names, ages and positions of the executive officers named in the Summary Compensation Table (the "Named Executive Officers"), and, as of the Record Date, the amount of Common Stock and Common Stock Non-Voting beneficially owned by each such executive officer, and the nature of such ownership.
 Except as shown in the table, no executive officer owns more than 1% of either class of McCormick common stock.
 Mr. Kurzius is also included in the director nominee table.